Paul C. Perrine, Dean of Students, Ext. 3800

 Warren Wilson College pursues a policy of limited immunity for students who offer help to others in need.
 While policy violations cannot be overlooked, the college will provide educational options, rather than mere punitive actions, to those who offer their assistance to others in need.

-Contact the RISE Project Director to file an informal or anonymous report.
+Contact the Center for Gender and Relationships Director to file an informal or anonymous report.
 This is a way to document your experiences and seek support in having some of your needs met such as exploring room changes, work crew changes, class changes, etc. without pursuing a formal report.
 With this option there would not be a formal investigation of the charges and no disciplinary action would be possible against the person named in the report.

-6.6.8-1 To File an Anonymous or Informal Report: As a reporting student (the person reporting an alleged policy violation) you can contact the RISE Project Director to file an informal or anonymous report.
+6.6.8-1 To File an Anonymous or Informal Report: As a reporting student (the person reporting an alleged policy violation) you can contact the Center for Gender and Relationships Director to file an informal or anonymous report.
 This is a way to document your experiences, seek support and explore having some of your needs met such as room changes, work crew changes, class changes, etc. without pursuing a formal report.

 6.6.8-2 Informal Dispute Resolution Efforts: In some sexual harassment situations, after filing an informal report, it may be possible to resolve the matter through mediation or a dispute resolution process.
 The Dean of Students or appointed designee will oversee the resolution process.
 If a satisfactory resolution cannot be reached, then the reporting student can make a formal report.
 Other options such as room changes, work crew changes, class changes, etc. will also be considered.

-6.6.8-3 To file a Formal Report: To file a formal report of an alleged policy violation, the reporting student will meet with the Dean of Students.
-A student can choose to do this by first contacting The RISE Project Director or by going directly to the Dean of Students Office.
+6.6.8-3 To File a Formal Report: To file a formal report of an alleged policy violation, the reporting student will meet with the Dean of Students.
+A student can choose to do this by first contacting The Center for Gender and Relationships Director or by going directly to the Dean of Students Office.
 This will need to be followed by filing a written incident report.
 There is no deadline for filing a formal report; a student may file a report at anytime.
 However, the responding student (the person alleged to have violated Warren Wilson policy) must still be a currently enrolled student at the college in order for the report to go through the campus judicial process; however certain actions (such as a campus “no trespass” order) may be possible as an action against others that violate Warren Wilson College policies.

 The Dean of Students or appointed designee will oversee the following investigation: